-To achieve 100% data collection, the joint secretariat, aided by SKALA, requested that the Governor publish a letter on SAIK+ encouraging district governments to actively collect and update data for use in planning for OTSUS funding.
-To accelerate OAP data provision, SKALA has also worked with BAPPEDA and DUKCAPIL to better integrate SAIK+ and DUKCAPIL data.
+To achieve 100% data collection, the joint secretariat, aided by SKALA, requested that the Governor publish a letter on SAIK+ encouraging district governments to actively collect and

 GENDER DISABILITY AND SOCIAL INCLUSION

 3. GENDER DISABILITY AND SOCIAL INCLUSION

 3.1.
 Central Agencies Increasingly Apply GEDSI Analysis and Evidence in Preparing Their Policies, Plans and Budgets to Ensure the Needs of Women, People with Disabilities and Vulnerable Groups are Addressed (IO3)